 Recommendations under the Still waiting to be heard ... report

 Transition of hearing services under the NDIS

 Changes under the Hearing Services Program

 Growing the Hearing Health Sector Alliance

 HBA is a founding member of the Hearing Health Sector Alliance

-Combining the strengths of Australia's peak hearing care organisations, this brings together for the first time consumer groups, health professional bodies, industry associations and research organisations to advocate for better access to education, treatment services, the latest hearing technology, and research that improves the outcomes for all Australians affected by hearing loss.
+Combining the strengths of Australia's peak hearing care organisations, this brings us together to advocate for better access to education, treatment services, and current hearing technology and research, to improve the outcomes for those affected by hearing loss.

 Our mission is simply expressed

 We support and represent our Member Audiologists and Audiometrists

 to consumers, government, non-government agencies and all hearing care organisations.